ChengshuaiZhao0/ChengshuaiZhao0.github.io/_posts/2025-08-17-figures-for-papers.md

 ### MS PowerPoint & Excel

-PowerPoint and Excel are intuitive and widely accessible.
+MS [PowerPoint](https://powerpoint.cloud.microsoft/) and [Excel](https://excel.cloud.microsoft/) are intuitive and widely accessible.
 Their **GUI-based design**, built-in templates, and auto-alignment features make them great for beginners.
 However, they suffer from **limited graphic styles** and possible quality loss when exporting to other formats.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">